snowshoestamp/snowshoe_jquery/README.md

 <script src="jquery.snowshoe.js"></script>
 ```

-Load Animation
+Progress Bar Animation
 --
-**Note:** This feature currently works only when stamp data is sent via AJAX.
 This module comes with the ability to trigger a loading animation as soon as a stamp is touched to the screen.
 It comes prebaked with pure CSS animations by [Connor Atherton](http://connoratherton.com/loaders).
 To use this feature,

 1\.
 Include `snowshoe.min.css`.
 The loading animations are CSS-based and optimized for quick load times.
 2\.
 Create a set of divs with the following structure and place the id’s `#snowshoe-progress-bar` and `#loader` appropriately.